Will Meghan Markle's and Prince Harry’s baby have to pay U.S. taxes?

 “The U.S. is exceptionally broad in its idea of citizenship taxation,” said Michelle Lyon Drumbl, a clinical professor of law and director at Washington & Lee University School of Law’s Tax Clinic.

-“For most people it’s not so much of a big issue, but if you’re vastly wealthy, you’d have a lot to worry about filing obligations,” said Dean.
+“For most people it’s not so much of a big issue, but if you’re vastly wealthy, you’d have a lot to worry about filing obligations,” Dean said.
 While the royal baby theoretically wouldn’t have to file a tax return next year, any investment in his or her name could potentially be within the reach of the IRS.

-Boris Johnson, the former mayor of London and U.K. foreign secretary, caught the attention of the IRS in 2014 after he sold his house in London for a profit.
+Boris Johnson, the former mayor of London and the United Kingdom's foreign secretary, caught the attention of the IRS in 2014 after he sold his house in London for a profit.
 Johnson was born in New York City in 1964 to British parents, but moved back to the U.K. as a young child.

 Johnson ultimately paid the tax bill, which he called “absolutely outrageous” and renounced his U.S. citizenship.
 But in the land of the free, nothing comes for free.
 The price to renounce U.S. citizenship comes to $2,350, one of the highest in the world.